psathyrella/partis/docs/subcommands.md

 sys.exit()
 ```

 Where we pass the `ref_glfo` as a template glfo, which makes it more likely to be able to figure out the cyst/tryp/phen info.
-And you'll probably want to pipe to '|less -RS', especially if on a laptop.
+And you'll probably want to pipe to `|less -RS`, especially if on a laptop.

 By default, if `--species` is set to human this only looks for alleles that are separated by point mutations from existing genes.